ibm-cloud-docs/containers/cs_loadbalancer.md

 Expose a port and use a portable IP address for a Layer 4 network load balancer (NLB) to access a containerized app.
 {:shortdesc}

-Load balancer services are available for standard clusters only and do not support TLS termination.
-If your app requires TLS termination, you can expose your app by using [Ingress](/docs/containers?topic=containers-ingress), or configure your app to manage the TLS termination.
-{: note}

 Choose one of the following options to get started: